 Water well to encourage germination.
 Once germinated, carrots should be watered only when necessary to keep the soil moist as excessive water may encourage leaf growth instead of roots.
 During growth, the carrot roots may be earthed up to prevent green crowns developing.

 Cover later carrot sowings with fleece or fine netting, and remove all thinnings from the site to minimise carrot fly infestation.
-Carrots can be harvested from July to December depending on their sowing date, although roots are safer lifted and stored from October to avoid root damage by pests.
-Early varieties may be lifted when required from 9 weeks onwards, while maincrops can be harvested after 11 weeks from their sowing date.
+Early varieties may be lifted when required from 9 weeks onwards, while maincrops can be harvested from 12 weeks after their sowing date.
 Pull a single carrot first to assess the size of the roots.
 If the soil is dry, lifting carrots can be made easier by watering beforehand.
-Roots can be stored in a cool, dry place, in boxes of barely moist compost or sand, for up to 4 months.
+Roots can be stored in a cool, dry place for up to 4 months.

 Seeds and garden supplies will normally be delivered within the time period stated against each product as detailed above.
 Plants, bulbs, corms, tubers, shrubs, trees, potatoes, etc. are delivered at the appropriate time for planting or potting on.
 Delivery times will be stated on the product page above, or in your order acknowledgement page and email.

 Orders for packets of seed incur a delivery charge of £1.95.